Sandra Beyda-Lorie, Ph.D., Professor, Dean

 Scheduling conflicts for seminars and other University-based activities may occur as a result of variations in holiday, break, or vacation periods of schools/districts and NEIU, and/or variations among the school/district calendars of the students under the supervision of a single supervisor and/or seminar leader.
 Conflicts will need to be discussed with the supervisor who may or may not make an accommodation.

 The supervisor or the student may seek assistance from the CEST Director to resolve such matters.
-Nothing in this section should be construed to suggest that matters will automatically resolve as the Teacher Candidate desires as the University is responsible to maintain program integrity.
+Nothing in this section should be construed to suggest that matters will automatically resolve as the Teacher Candidate desires because the University is responsible to maintain program integrity.

-Seminars may or may not be conducted by the same person supervising the clinical student/student teacher and may include Teacher Candidates supervised by multiple supervisors.
+Seminars may be conducted by the same person supervising the clinical student/student teacher and may include Teacher Candidates supervised by multiple supervisors.
 In this case, the final grade will be determined collaboratively by the supervisor and the seminar leader.
 Supervisors who are not seminar leaders may need to schedule additional meetings with those being supervised if deemed necessary.

 The University Supervisor assigns a final grade with input from the cooperating teacher(s).
-A Teacher Candidate must be fully successful in the field-based component to successfully complete any course requiring a component regardless of the quality of work in the non-field based component of the course.
+A Teacher Candidate must be successful in the field-based component to successfully complete any course requiring a component regardless of the quality of work in the non-field based component of the course.
 Failure to successfully complete non-field based work or assignments will negatively impact a course grade.